ionic-team/ionic-docs/src/content/layout/grid.md

 </ion-grid>
 ```

 Push and pull can also be added based on screen breakpoints.
-In the following example, the column with the `3rd` column description will actually be the first column for `md` screens and up:
+In the following example, the column with the `3 of 3` column description will actually be the first column for `md` screens and up:

 ```html
 <ion-grid>